patrickcgray/minerva/README.md

 ###Running Minerva:
 `./chatboy.py`
 Then follow the instructions in the terminal.

+###Current functionality:
+Minerva currently accepts text input and analyzes the sentence for nouns and then spits back the definition as well as a random example of the first noun that is used in the string... a long way to go to sentience...

 ###Dependencies (you can install all these wit pip:
 - python3